gnhen/Short-URL/README.md

 # Short-URL
 Open source short URL maker

+## Usage

+Visit [https://gshort.site](https://gshort.site) to use the URL shortener.
+Enter a long URL in the input field and click the "Shorten" button.
+After a few minutes, the shortened URL will be available.

+## Forking and Using This Repo

+To fork this repository and use it for yourself:

+1. Fork the repository on GitHub.
+2. Clone the forked repository to your local machine.
+3. Update the `CNAME` file with your custom domain (if you have one).
+4. Update the `BASE_URL` and `TOKEN` constants in `index.html` with your GitHub repository details and a personal access token.
+5. Update the API call where this comment is located: ```Update "USERNAME" and "REPOSITORY" respectively```
+6. Enable GitHub Pages for your repository.
+7. Push your changes to the `main` branch.

 ## How It Works

 This project is a proof of concept for a URL shortener that uses GitHub Actions to create short versions of URLs.
 The main components are: